rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 {{% chapter_header "React Project Setup" "react-project-setup" %}}

-You need some requirements before you can start.
-First you should have an [editor and terminal](https://www.robinwieruch.de/developer-setup/) on your machine.
-Second you will need an installed version of {{% a_blank "node with npm" "https://nodejs.org/en/" %}}.
+Before you can get started, you should make sure to have an installed [editor and terminal](https://www.robinwieruch.de/developer-setup/) on your machine.
+In addition, you will need an installed version of {{% a_blank "node with npm" "https://nodejs.org/en/" %}}.
+Make sure to have setup everything of it before you continue to read.

-The first chapter concentrates on setting up the project.
-Let's create a new folder and initialize it as a npm project.

-*In your terminal type:*
+For any new project, there has to be a folder to allocate the project's configuration but most importantly its source code.
+This folder usually resides in another folder where all your other projects can be found.
+That's at least how I do it for my projects.
+In order to get started with your new project, create its folder on the command line or in your favorite folder/file explorer (e.g. MacOS finder, editor/IDE side bar) and navigate into it.

 {{< highlight javascript >}}
 mkdir minimal-react-boilerplate
 cd minimal-react-boilerplate
+{{< /highlight >}}

+Now you have got the project's folder.
+Next you can initialize it as {{% a_blank "npm" "https://docs.npmjs.com/cli/init" %}} project.
+By giving it the `-y` shorthand flag, you are telling npm that it should take all the defaults.
+If you leave the flag out, you are in charge to specify the information about your project manually.

+{{< highlight javascript >}}
 npm init -y
 {{< /highlight >}}

-The last command should have generated a *package.json* file.
-The `-y` indicates that all default configurations should be used.
-In the *package.json* file you will find configurations, installed node packages and scripts later on.
+You can checkout the *package.json* file after initializing your project as npm project.
+It should be filled with your defaults.
+If you want to change your defaults, you can see and change them with the following commands on the command line:

+{{< highlight javascript >}}
+npm config list

+npm set init.author.name "<Your Name>" npm set init.author.email "you@example.com"
+npm set init.author.url "example.com"
+npm set init.license "MIT"
+{{< /highlight >}}

+After setting up your npm project, you can install node packages (libraries) to your project with npm itself.
+Once you install a new node package, it should show up in your *package.json* file.

 The next step is to create a distribution folder.
-The folder will be used to serve the single page application (SPA).
+The folder will be used to serve your application.
 Serving the app makes it possible to view it in the browser or host it on an external server to make it accessible for everyone.

-The whole served SPA contains only of two files: a *.html* and a *.js* file.
+The whole served application contains only of two files: a *.html* and a *.js* file.
 While the *.js* file will be generated automatically from all of your JavaScript source files (via Webpack) later, you can already create the *.html* file manually as an entry point for your application.

 *From root folder (minimal-react-boilerplate):*